Central Park Lake Views NYC

 It’s often asked with good intentions, and of course, a lot of the time people are just making polite small talk.
 But if you really want to hear about the most interesting, exciting, terrifying or beautiful thing that someone else experienced on their travels, ask something specific.
 You’ll probably learn something interesting and the person you’re asking will be able to relive something meaningful from their travels.

-Who knows – it might even inspire your next trip, or at the very least you’ll know a little more about the world than you did before.
+It might even inspire your next trip, or at the very least you’ll know a little more about the world than you did before.

 1. Which was your favourite place you visited?